NotAI Pixel

 Canvas LMS is one of the install surfaces the pixel supports.
 Canvas Theme Editor uploads are JavaScript files rather than HTML, so the pixel attaches via a small DOM-injection snippet instead of a <script> tag.
 Uploaded once in your Canvas theme, the snippet covers every page in your instance including assignments, discussions, quizzes, and SpeedGrader.

-See the Canvas LMS guide for the full install and Canvas-specific troubleshooting.
+See the Canvas install guide for the full install and Canvas-specific troubleshooting.

 Content Security Policy